awebfactory/react-pathways/README.md

 $ npm run build
 ```

-Then, to run the app:
+Then, to run the app (assuming that mongodb is running locally on the usual port and has some sample data (see `./scripts/db`):

 ```
 $ npm start